-Building a Finance Team: How to Hire for High-Growth Startups
+How to Build a Finance Team and Hire for High-Growth Startups

 When Fivetran’s VP of finance looked back at how he guided the company to unicorn status, he was quick to note one thing he’d have done differently: hire more people on the finance team sooner to keep up with hypergrowth.